-On subarea reporting, Mr. Blain presented an excerpt of subarea maps included in the report.
+On subarea reporting, there are 17 distinct subareas in Collier County that were evaluated.
+Mr. Blain presented an excerpt of subarea maps included in the report.
 The maps show trip distributions-where a trip originated in the subarea and where the subarea was the destination.
+There are also tables and trip matrices for all of the subareas in the Appendix.
 A series of charts for each subarea were created that show when the subarea was the origin, when it was the destination, when it is considered the home location, and what that means for home to work trips.
-Trip purpose was evaluated, and the most common trip purpose was home.
+Mr. Blain pointed out that CMC asked him for clarification on what constituted an errand trip.
+Errands include taking a car for service, going to a salon, and going to the bank.
+Grocery shopping would be categorized as a shopping trip.
+It seems that the service/retail aspect delineates the difference between an errand and a shopping trip.
+When "home" is a trip purpose on the charts, it means the trip is returning to home, not starting at home.
 The charts divide up trip distance and trip length.
 One thing that overwhelms the trip average is out of region or long-distance trips that exceed the highest end range.
 The charts also show when the trips start and the frequency throughout the day.

 On key takeaways/next steps, Replica does the same level of estimating for transit trips, but the data was not included in the data set.
 Benesch has communicated with Replica.
 Replica has two conditions to be met; one is that there is a minimum threshold for the size of the system that they want to evaluate.
 Collier Area Transit does meet that minimum.
 The second condition is that they are getting the information from the Google transit feed, which transit agencies provide.
+It seems there was a concern or issue regarding that condition.
 Benesch has requested Replica to provide the transit information in its next data release so it can be included in the report.
 On the concentration of work trips, perhaps there is a way to evaluate from a work as destination perspective rather than a home as origin perspective.
 There was an evaluation of Collier County residents that leave the county for work, but not of out-of-county residents that come to work in Collier County; there is an opportunity to look at this.
 Some areas have a more diverse mix of land use and have a higher internal capture of trips that stay in the area rather than leave the area.
-As the MPO looks towards its 2050 LRTP update, there is an opportunity to evaluate things like safety data correlated with trip and O&D data, subareas that are environmental justice areas and what that means for the goals and evaluations of the LRTP matrix.
+As the MPO looks towards its 2050 Long-Range Transportation Plan ("LRTP") update, there is an opportunity to evaluate things like safety data correlated with trip and O&D data, subareas that are environmental justice areas and what that means for the goals and evaluations of the LRTP matrix.

-On the schedule, Mr. Blain gave a presentation to CMC last week and a presentation to TAC this morning.
+On the schedule, Mr. Blain gave a presentation to CMC last week and presentations for TAC and Citizens Advisory Committee (CAC) occur today.
 Benesch hopes to get comments on the draft report back by October 7 so that comments can be reviewed and Benesch can coordinate with Staff to get a revised draft out before the next round of committee meetings, which would be CMC on November 16, TAC and CAC on November 28, and a final MPO Board presentation on December 9.